-Sarva Shiksha Abhiyan (SSA) is the flagship programme of Government of India which aims at providing quality elementary education to all children in the age group of 6 to 14 years.
-The National Curriculum Framework, 2005 also emphasises the need for improvement in the quality of education.
-In the context of elementary education following quality dimensions have been identified.
+Implementation of Quality Monitoring Tools QMT, Sarva Shiksha Abhiyan (SSA) is the flagship program of the Government of India which aims at providing quality elementary education to all children in the age group of 6 to 14 years.
+The National Curriculum Framework, 2005 also emphasizes the need for improvement in the quality of education.
+In the context of elementary education following quality, dimensions have been identified.

 Quality Dimensions of Elementary Education